The bottom line is that effective communication is difficult. It just is, even for naturally good communicators.

 3. Words Mean Different Things to Different People

 The only way words form is when humans start using them, and we assign general meaning to that word.

 The act of thinking and forming words and meaning is subjective, which means that meaning is constructed based on personal opinion and interpretations.

 However, when we speak to other people, we think that what we are saying are objective, which means it’s measurable and fact.

 So think about that.
 You say a word that has a meaning in your head.
 And when you speak it, you automatically assume that it has the same meaning everywhere else.

 If we are talking about a “tree,” it is difficult to see the point here.
 When we start talking about things that use jargon, like “platform,” “applications,” or “wireframes,” it becomes apparent that we can have different meanings to words.

 4. The Fluency of Messages

 So far, the cards are stacked against us.
 The stuff we communicate is complicated, and things mean different things to different people.

 But here is another reason why communication is so difficult.

 People automatically view a new idea with skepticism when we communicate in a way that is hard for someone to understand.
 The person receiving the message might even think what you’re talking about is dangerous or unsound.

 It’s a shortcut that we developed over time.
 The shortcut states that if it is hard for me to understand you, I will think your idea could harm me.
 This “shortcut” is all done automatically.
 We developed these social shortcuts so we can make decisions more quickly.

 5. Our Emotions

 Some of this was alluded to above.
 We have a lizard brain that causes us to flee or fight when we feel danger.
 We also have an array of other emotions that can block effective communication.

-The problem is that to the listener, they can sometimes “see” or sense these emotions while we are communicating.
+The listener can sometimes “see” or sense our own emotions while we are communicating.
 If our feelings are not consistent with what we are saying, then, this too, can cause distrust or insecurity.